-TECH 1033 Computer Aided Design - This course is designed to expand on the introductory manufacturing course and expose the student to basic design concepts, computer skills, and drawing skills used in product and process design within the field of manufacturing.
-Additionally, the course is designed to expose students to a number of interpersonal skills and competencies necessary for a sustained career in manufacturing.
+TECH 1033 Computer Aided Design - This course is designed to expand on the introductory industrial manufacturing courses and expose the student to basic design concepts, computer skills, and drawing skills used in product and process design within the field of industrial manufacturing.
+Additionally, the course is designed to expose students to a number of interpersonal skills and competencies necessary for a sustained career in industrial manufacturing environment.
 (D)